Helping local retail economies thrive

 Synthesis of Existing Research

-The company’s research offered insights into customers’ needs and the mental models that they leaned on when using e-commerce platforms.
+The startup’s research offered insights into customers’ needs and the mental models that they leaned on when using e-commerce platforms.
 We determined a core set of tasks that customers would have to perform in order to use El Locale successfully:

 • Creating an account